-- Act with honesty and integrity.
-Be open and transparent in their dealings; use power responsibly; not place oneself in a position of conflict of interest; strive to earn and sustain public trust of a high level. - Act in good faith in the best interests of Forensicare.
-Demonstrate accountability for their actions; accept responsibility for their decisions; not engage in activities that may bring themselves or Forensicare into disrepute. - Act fairly and impartially.
-Avoid bias, discrimination, caprice or self-interest; demonstrate respect for others by acting in a professional and courteous manner. - Use information appropriately.
+- > Act in good faith in the best interests of Forensicare.
+Demonstrate accountability for their actions; accept responsibility for their decisions; not engage in activities that may bring themselves or Forensicare into disrepute. - > Act fairly and impartially.
+Avoid bias, discrimination, caprice or self-interest; demonstrate respect for others by acting in a professional and courteous manner. - > Use information appropriately.
 Ensure information gained as a director is only applied to proper purposes and is kept confidential. - Use their position appropriately.
-Not use their position as a director to seek an undue advantage for oneself, family members or associates, or to cause detriment to Forensicare; decline gifts or favors that may cast doubt on their ability to apply independent judgment as a Forensicare Board member.
+Not use their position as a director to seek an undue advantage for oneself, family members or associates, or to cause detriment to Forensicare; decline gifts or favors that may cast doubt on their ability to apply independent judgment as a Forensicare Board member. - > Act in a financially responsible manner.
+Understand financial reports, audit reports and other financial material that comes before the Forensicare Board; actively inquire into this material. - > Exercise due care, diligence and skill.
+Ascertain all relevant information; make reasonable enquiries; understand the financial, strategic and other implications of decisions. - > Comply with the establishing legislation for Forensicare.
+Act within the powers and for the functions set out in the Mental Health Act 2014. - > Demonstrate leadership and stewardship.
+Promote and support the application of the Victorian public sector values; act in accordance with the Directors' Code.